kdheepak/vscode-hovercraft/README.md

 # `hovercraft` - File Based Hover Provider

 `hovercraft` is a VSCode extension that provides customizable hover information for any programming language using simple CSV or JSON files.
-Define your own hover tooltips for keywords, functions, APIs, or any text pattern in your codebase.
+You can define your own hover tooltips for keywords, functions, APIs, or any text pattern in your codebase.

-## Features

-- 🎯 Language Agnostic - Works with any file type or programming language
-- 📝 Simple CSV or JSON Format - Define hovers using CSV or JSON files
-- 🏢 Workspace Specific - Each project can have its own hover definitions
-- 🔧 Zero Configuration - Just drop CSV or JSON files in `.data` or `.vscode` folder

 ## Installation